-What will happen to me if I take part?
+What will happen to the patient if I agree they can take part?

-If you agree to take part in the study, two nurses will undertake an assessment that will involve asking you some questions relating to your health and refer to relevant sections of your nursing and medical records.
-Both nurses will also look at your skin in the areas which are exposed to pressure.
+If you agree to the patient taking part in the study, two nurses will undertake an assessment that will involve referring to relevant sections of the patient's nursing and medical records and asking the patient some questions (if applicable) relating to their health.
+Both nurses will also look at the patient's skin in the areas which are exposed to pressure.
 This includes having a quick check of your elbows, heels, and bottom, which are the areas that are most at risk of getting a pressure ulcer.
-The nurses will also look at your pressure ulcer if you have one.
-A nurse will come and repeat the assessment a few days later at a time convenient to you.
-The questions and skin check will take about 20 minutes and will take place in your own home, or on the hospital ward at a time convenient for you.
+The nurses will also look at their pressure ulcer if they have one.
+With your agreement, one nurse will come and repeat the assessment a few days later at a time convenient to the patient.
+The questions and skin check will take about 20 minutes and will take place in the patient's own home, or on the hospital ward they are on, at a time convenient for them.